HISTORY OF CHINA

 The Han people, the majority ethnic group in China today, is named after this dynasty.

-The first emperor of Han Dynasty, Liu Bang, was a civilian; from a normal peasant to founder of a big empire, his legendary experience set a good precedent for capable people.
+The first emperor of the Han Dynasty, Liu Bang, was a civilian; from a normal peasant to the founder of a big empire, his legendary experience set a good precedent for capable people.